Jakubson/JPremiumCleared/README.md

 ## Introduce
 JPremium is an authorization BungeeCord plugin.
 JPremium is different from other popular authorization plugins.
 The plugin has a very necessary feature, which many servers need, automatically login premium players.
 The plugin works based on a limbo server structure.
 That means you have to have a separate Spigot server which is the limbo server.
 On the below image, you can see the limbo server is an authorization server, where players login or register.

-JPremium requires the following stuff to work: Java 8+, BungeeCord server, at least two Spigot servers, MySQL database and the Internet connection.

-## New JPremium?
 JPremium Cleared is not a regular update.
 It is a new JPremium version at all which was written from scratch.
+There are fixed issues, improved performance and added new features.
+The old version of JPremium is still supported, but all new features will be added to JPremium Cleared.

+JPremium requires the following stuff to work: Java 8+, BungeeCord server, at least two Spigot servers, MySQL database and the Internet connection.

 ## Features
 * JPremium logins **automatically premium players**.
 They also can disable that feature and login with a password.
 Automatic registration is dependent on your JPremium configuration.
 You can set automatic registration premium players, but then cracked players with premium nicknames cannot join to the server.